 - Write down everything – something important might get missed

 Once the idea generation and capture phase is completed a number of ideas should be ‘prototypes’ to see how they may or may not work.
 An idea should not be progressed to implementation until it is been prototyped and tested along with a number of other ideas.
 This is a common mistake in many brainstorming processes.

 Rapid prototyping involves putting brainstormed ideas together and building or trying out ideas, concepts or processes.

 Trying or testing involved participants walking through or role-playing customers, suppliers and other parties to test or explore the merits of the proposal.

 At the centre of this approach, prototyping is an act of visual and interactive brainstorming.
 By making something, be it an object or a physical experience, you can ‘see’ and experience it in a new way.
-This approach suddenly makes ideas more tangibly, making your goal closer at the same time it highlights issues that weren’t obvious when it was merely just a good idea on a board or flip-chart.
+This approach suddenly makes ideas more tangible, making your goal closer at the same time it highlights issues that weren’t obvious when it was merely just a good idea on a board or flip-chart.